coolnetworks/COOLForge/README.md

 | `msp_scratch_folder` | Text | `C:\ProgramData\MSP` | **Yes** |
 | `ps_module_library_source` | Text | `https://raw.githubusercontent.com/...` | No (defaults to official repo) |

-> **Note:** The `ps_module_library_source` field is optional - if not set, scripts use the official LevelLib repository.
+> **Note:** The `ps_module_library_source` field is optional - if not set, scripts use the official COOLForgeLib repository.
 Set this field only if you're using a fork or private repository.

 #### Step 2: Create Scripts in Level.io